19 Best Colorants For Epoxy Resin

 best resin colorants Iridescent flakes

 When incorporated into resin, iridescent flakes produce an ever-changing display of colors that shift with the angle of viewing and lighting conditions.
+If you like color shift, then here’s some of the best color shifting pigments for epoxy.

 13. Black Resin Dye

 If you are wondering what to color resin with, black resin dye is thick colorant used in resin art and crafting.
 Black dye is one of the most popular color pigments for epoxy resin.
+Opaque resin pigments like these will completely saturate the resin.

 This dye is made to add deep, opaque black color to epoxy, polyester, or other types of resin.